-The UN Youth Moot Courts is an academic simulation of the juridical procedures in front of the international courts, held in English and organized by the UN Youth Association of Romania.
+The UN Youth Moot Courts is an academic simulation of the juridical procedures in front of the international courts, held in English and French and organized by the UN Youth Association of Romania.

 Being one of the most important projects of the association, its purpose is to give to the participants the opportunity to apply their knowledge of International law, European Union law and Human Rights.

 The competition is also a forum for students to acquire practical experience on how to prepare and present legal arguments and how to debate current legal and social issues.

 Being at its 7th edition, this year the UN Youth Moot Courts Competition will take place from 20th to 22th ofApril 2018 at the Faculty of Law, University of Bucharest.

 The UN Youth Moot Courts Competition welcomes students to a series of simulations of the juridical procedures in front of the international courts.
 The Competition consists of an extensive three-day educational program.

 Throughout this program, students are given the opportunity to engage in discussions on the prospects and challenges of international justice so they can put into practice their knowledge.

 This edition aims to educate and train the students in simulating the juridical procedures in front of the International Court of Justice, the European Court of Human Rights and the International Criminal Court.

 International Court of Justice